willcannotcode/cetch/README.md

 ## Supported logos

 Arch, CachyOS, Debian, Ubuntu, Fedora, Gentoo, and Mint get their own logo.
-Anything else falls back to a generic Tux-ish face colored from `/etc/os-release`'s `ANSI_COLOR`, so it still looks reasonable on distros that aren't explicitly handled.
+Anything else falls back to a generic Tux(ish) face colored from `/etc/os-release`'s `ANSI_COLOR`, so it still looks reasonable on distros that I haven't hardcoded.

-## Status

-Early days — this has mostly been tested on my own machines.
-If something breaks on your setup, open an issue with your distro, `$TERM`, and the output you got.